By Richard Trudgen

 “What are we going to do now?
 I keep my children at home and teach them real manners, law, and respect.
 I know if they go to the community school they will only learn to be lawless adults.
-They will hardly learn to read and write, as I did in school in the mission days, so I keep them at home and teach them real things.”
+They will hardly learn to read and write as I did in school in the mission days.
+So I keep them at home and teach them real things.”
+Yolngu Parent 2015

-Yolŋu students of all ages would learn how to read and write in both their original Australian language (Yolŋu Matha) and English.
-All instruction would be Yolŋu Matha so the student has full understanding in their first language, allowing proper cognitive engagement.
-It would also teach maths, world history and science – in Yolŋu Matha and English – through to university level.
-It will be a tool through which Yolŋu communities can control and drive their learning experience, combining the best of traditional and contemporary knowledge.
+Downloadable learning to write in both their original Australian language and English could also be loaded on this same platform along with many other things.
+All instructions (audio sound bites) would be in Yolŋu Matha.
+This would allow the student to have full control and complete cognitive engagement.
+It would also teach maths, world history and science – in Yolŋu Matha and English – through to a university level.
+This would be a resource that Yolŋu communities can control to drive their own learning experience, combining the best of traditional and contemporary knowledge.